DimitarChristoff/react-outerclick/README.md

 export default Foo;
 ```

-Alternatively, without `stage-0`, this looks like so:
+Alternatively, without `stage-0` and `babel-plugin-transform-decorators-legacy`, this looks like so:

 ```js
 import React from 'react';